abhijitsarkar/feign/README.md

    and call it good.
 Moving to Spring Cloud?
 Me too!
    Create a Spring Cloud application, register with discovery and then order a Martini, shaken, not stirred.

-This is work in progress, so expect to see changes.
-You are welcome to send pull requests, ask questions, or create issues.
-Just do not expect me to complete your assignment for you.

 ## Customizations

    * Disable default matchers: Set the property `feign.matchers.disable: true` in the `application.yml`.